major/rhel7stig-sphinx/doc/source/medium.rst

 Description
 ~~~~~~~~~~~

-Unowned files and directories may be unintentionally inherited if a user is assigned the same User Identifier “UID” as the UID of the un-owned files.
+Unowned files and directories may be unintentionally inherited if a user is assigned the same User Identifier \xe2\x80\x9cUID\xe2\x80\x9d as the UID of the un-owned files.

 Check
 ~~~~~